SABS-R3/software-engineering-day2/_episodes/02-functional.md

 > >
 > {: .solution}
 >
-> Finally, like comments in Python, we'd like it to be possible for users to comment out numbers in the input file the give to our program.
+> Finally, like comments in Python, we'd like it to be possible for users to comment out numbers in the input file they give to our program.
 > Extend your function so that the following tests pass (don't worry about passing the first set of tests with lists of integers):
 >
 > ~~~